RPAS Training Programs

 3. (A001) RPAS Flight Training-101

-This course is for the new developing pilot.
+This course is designed for new and developing pilots.
 Those who have never operated a drone.

 Our Flight Training Objectives: